DataDog/integrations-extras/cert_manager/README.md

             claimName: agent-conf-claim
     ```

-8. Deploy the Datadog agent in your Kubernetes cluster:
+8. Deploy the Datadog Agent in your Kubernetes cluster:

    ```
    kubectl apply -f agent.yaml